 - 1/2 cup cranberries

-In a pot over medium heat whisk together the molasses, agave, nut butter and coconut oil.
+- In a double boiler over medium-high heat whisk together the molasses, agave, nut butter and coconut oil.
 Simmer for about 5 minutes or so, or until everything is well combined.
 Stir in vanilla.